Police release details of Breonna Taylor investigation

 LOUISVILLE, Ky.
 (AP) — Louisville police released details Wednesday of its investigation into the shooting death of Breonna Taylor, a case that has sparked nationwide protests.

-“I urge all to be sensitive that these files contain information and images that are traumatic and painful,” Louisville Mayor Greg Fischer said in a release.
+“I urge all to be sensitive that these files contain information and images that are traumatic and painful,” Fischer said in a release.

 The files include investigative letters, interview transcripts, officers’ body camera videos, audio and video files of interviews, crime scene unit reports and search warrants.